heroiclabs/nakama-docs/docs/defold-client-guide.md

-# Lua/Defold client guide
+# Defold client guide

 The client is built in [Lua 5.1](https://www.lua.org/manual/5.1/) on top of the [Defold game engine](https://defold.com/).
 It is available at [GitHub](https://github.com/heroiclabs/nakama-defold/releases).
-One can easily use it with other engines running lua, see [how](#adapting-to-other-engines).
+It can also be used by other engines running lua, see [how](#adapting-to-other-engines).

 !!!
 Tip "Contribute"
     The Defold client is <a href="https://github.com/heroiclabs/nakama-defold" target="\_blank">open source</a> on GitHub.
 Report issues and contribute code to help us improve it.